OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Dataset Construction

 The statistics of ResponseNet are shown in Figure~\ref{fig:dataset_sta}.
 The durations of speaker-listener video clips range from 27.13 seconds (short conversations) to 863.13 seconds (long conversations) in ResponseNet.
 Figure~\ref{fig:dataset_sta}.(a) shows that the average clip duration in ResponseNet is 73.39 seconds, significantly longer than that of other dyadic datasets such as REACT2024 (30 seconds), and Vico (9 seconds).
 This extended duration ensures that each clip captures sufficient conversational exchanges.
 Figure~\ref{fig:dataset_sta}.(b) illustrates that the conversations span a diverse range of topics, including professional discussions (e.g., economic interviews, news commentaries), emotionally driven interactions (e.g., intimate conversations), educational settings (e.g., teaching interviews), and interdisciplinary expert discussions.
 Figure~\ref{fig:dataset_sta}.(c) presents a word cloud highlighting the most frequent words in the conversations.
 Such diversity shows that ResponseNet captures rich and varied human-human interactions rather than being restricted to narrow or monotonic conversation patterns.
-Words related to personal relationships (e.g., "love," "family," "friends") and broader real-world topics (e.g., "world," "market," "history," "school") are prominent.